Elitearcanist/sdr-setup/docs/source/limemini.rst

 Software setup
 --------------
 The Lime mini utilizes Lime Suite for API and GUI access.
 Either the Classic or Next Generation (NG) application can be used assuming a compatible OS, however information on use will be provided for the NG application.

 NG
+^^
-    Installation instructions may be found at https://limesuiteng.myriadrf.org/gettingstarted/.
+Installation instructions may be found at https://github.com/myriadrf/LimeSuiteNG/tree/develop.

-    Installing wx and then installing LimeSuiteNG from source will allow use of the GUI.
+`Installing wx <https://wxwidgets.org/downloads/>`_ and then installing LimeSuiteNG from source will allow use of the GUI.
+(If installing for Linux, after downloading the source, extract the files and in the new folder navigate to docs, then gtk and open the install.md file for instructions).

 Classic
+^^^^^^^
 Installation instructions may be found at https://wiki.myriadrf.org/Lime_Suite#Installation

 Use
 ---
-Information about the tools can be found at https://github.com/myriadrf/LimeSuiteNG/tree/develop
+Information about the tools can be found at https://limesuiteng.myriadrf.org/gettingstarted/

 Installation comes with a set of tools allowing use of the SDR, these are